angeloocana/gatsby/docs/docs/migrating-from-v0-to-v1.md

 `
 ```

 exporting that from the same file as a React component will make the config information available to the component as a `data` prop on the component.
 For instance, the title attribute could be referenced as  `props.data.site.siteMetadata.title`.

+Add Graphql to the project:

+`npm install --save graphql`.

 ## Migrate wrapper components to template components